ov7a/issue-management-test/README.md

 # issue-management-test
-a repository for issue management experiments
+a repository for issue management and other GitHub experiments

 Purpose: forbid creating issues without labels